nartehi/Room-Reserve-App-Project/README.md

 This should be one or at most two paragraphs.*

-6. **IMPLEMENTATIONS**
+ ## Implementation
 *Please briefly describe what was accomplished including the largest challenges overcome and any innovations that were not specifically required by the assignment.*

-7. **TESTING**
+ ## Testing
 *Please briefly describe your testing process.
 Here you should be careful to select representative input cases, including both representative typical cases as well as extreme cases.*

-- My testing process included displaying the testing of the byte or bit on the screen to see if the method made the desrieed changes in memory.
+- My testing process included displaying the testing of the byte or bit on the screen to see if the method made the desired changes in memory.
 These tests were conducted in the main of the program.

-8. **ERRORS**
+ ## Errors
 *List in bulleted form of all known errors and deficiencies with a very brief explanation.*

 - None

-9. **LEARNING AND REACTION**
+ ## Learning and Reaction
 *A paragraph or so of your own comments on what you learned and your reactions to this lab.*

-- I have learned greater knowledge of how error detection works and have had great deal of experience with a program that utilizes error detction mechanisms.
-The lab was a great introduction to these new concpts and also gave additional practice with using ADT.
+- I have learned greater knowledge of how error detection works and have had a great deal of experience with a program that utilizes error detection mechanisms.
+The lab was a great introduction to these new concepts and also gave additional practice with using ADT.

-10. **INTEGRITY STATEMENT**
+ ## Integrity Statement
 *Please briefly describe ALL help you received and all help you gave to others in completing this lab.
 Also list all other references below.*